 All coverages are Combined Single Limit (CSL) per occurrence and, unless otherwise stated, shall include minimum coverage of \$250,000 per person.
-All policies shall include a Waiver of Subrogation in favor of the County.
+All policies shall include a Waiver of Subrogation in favor of the Okaloosa County Board of County Commissioners.

-[1] Premises Liability coverage is required for Commercial Aeronautical Operators leasing County facilities and includes Fire and Casualty coverage at full replacement value.

-[2] Required when the Commercial Aeronautical Operator provides fueling services or operates aircraft as part of the Commercial Aeronautical Operator's business activities.

-[3] Required when the Commercial Aeronautical Operator provides for care, custody, and control of nonowned aircraft.

-[4] Required when the Commercial Aeronautical Operator's vehicles operate within the Air Operations Area; may be combined with CGL coverages.

-[5] Workers Compensation as required by the State of Florida (refer to Chapter 440, Florida Statutes).
-Employers Liability shall not be less than \$500,000 per occurrence/\$100,000 per person.

-[6] Required for Operators providing fuel sales or aircraft maintenance or repairs.
-Coverage shall include bodily injury, property damage, and environmental remediation, fines, and penalties.

-[a] Coverage shall include Products and Completed Operations Liability.

-[b] Coverage shall include Negligent Instruction.

-[c] Coverage shall include Negligent Instruction if flight instruction is provided.
+- [1] Premises Liability coverage is required for Commercial Aeronautical Operators leasing Okaloosa County Board of County Commissioners' facilities and includes Fire and Casualty coverage at full replacement value. - [2] Required when the Commercial Aeronautical Operator provides fueling services or operates aircraft as part of the Commercial Aeronautical Operator's business activities. - [3] Required when the Commercial Aeronautical Operator provides for care, custody, and control of non-owned aircraft. - [4] Required when the Commercial Aeronautical Operator's vehicles operate within the Air Operations Area; may be combined with CGL coverages. - [5] Workers Compensation as required by the State of Florida (refer to Chapter 440, Florida Statutes).
+Employers Liability shall not be less than \$500,000 per occurrence/\$100,000 per person. - [6] Required for Operators providing fuel sales or aircraft maintenance or repairs.
+Coverage shall include bodily injury, property damage, and environmental remediation, fines, and penalties. - [a] Coverage shall include Products and Completed Operations Liability. - [b] Coverage shall include Negligent Instruction. - [c] Coverage shall include Negligent Instruction if flight instruction is provided.